-- On the system running the Enterprise PDM database server, from the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > Database Server Configuration. - 6.
-In the SolidWorks Enterprise PDM Database Server dialog box, enter the new SQL user login and password, and click OK. - 7.
+- On Windows 7 and Windows Server systems prior to Windows Server 2012, from the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > Database Server Configuration. - On Windows 8 and Windows Server 2012 or later, on the Apps screen, under SolidWorks Enterprise PDM, click Database Server Configuration. - 7.
+Enter the new SQL user login and password, and click OK. - 8.
 Restart the SolidWorks Enterprise PDM Database Server service.

-Giving an SQL User db_owner Access to Existing Enterprise PDM File Vault Databases
+Giving an SQL User db\owner Access to Existing Enterprise PDM File Vault Databases

-- On the SQL Server that hosts the new Enterprise PDM databases, from the Windows Start menu, click All Programs > Microsoft SQL Server 2005 > SQL Server Management Studio. - 2.
+- 1. On the SQL server that hosts the new Enterprise PDM databases, open Microsoft SQL Server Management Studio. - 2.
 Log in as a system administrator. - 3.
 In the left pane, expand Security and click Logins. - 4.
 Right-click the SQL user and select Properties. - 5.
-In the Login Properties dialog box: - a) In the left pane, select User Mapping. - b) In the right pane, under Users mapped to this login, select Map for all Enterprise PDM databases (file vault databases and ConisioMasterDb.) - c) For each database, under Database role membership, select db_owner. - d) Click OK. - 6.
+In the Login Properties dialog box: - a) In the left pane, select User Mapping. - b) In the right pane, under Users mapped to this login, select Map for all Enterprise PDM databases (file vault databases and ConisioMasterDb.) - c) For each database, under Database role membership, select db\owner. - d) Click OK. - 6.
 Right-click the server and select New Query. - 7.
-In the right pane, enter the following query statement on the new db_owner user and click Execute.
+In the right pane, enter the following query statement on the new db\owner user and click Execute.

+'''

-GRANT VIEW SERVER STATE TO [SQL_USER_NAME]
+GRANT VIEW SERVER STATE TO [SQL USER NAME]

+'''

-- 8. Exit Microsoft SQL Server Management Studio. - On the system running the Enterprise PDM archive server, from the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > Archive Server Configuration. - 10.
-In the SolidWorks Enterprise PDM Archive Server dialog box, select Tools > Default settings. - 11.
+- 8. Exit Microsoft Microsoft SQL Server Management Studio. - 9.
+On the system running the Enterprise PDM archive server, open the SolidWorks Enterprise PDM Archive Server dialog box by doing one of the following: - On Windows 7 and Windows Server systems prior to Windows Server 2012, from the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > Archive Server Configuration. - On Windows 8 and Windows Server 2012 or later, on the Apps screen, under SolidWorks Enterprise PDM, click Archive Server Configuration. - 10.
+Select Tools > Default settings. - 11.
 In the Settings dialog box, under SQL login, click Change. - 12.
 In the Change SQL User Login dialog box, enter the SQL user login and password of the new SQL user and click OK. - 13.
+Close the SolidWorks Enterprise PDM Archive Server dialog box. - 14.
+On the system running the Enterprise PDM database server, open the SolidWorks Enterprise PDM Database Server dialog box by doing one of the following:

-On the system running the Enterprise PDM database server, from the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > Database Server Configuration. - 14.
-In the SolidWorks Enterprise PDM Database Server dialog box, enter the new SQL user login and password and click OK. - 15.
+- On Windows 7 and Windows Server systems prior to Windows Server 2012, from the Windows Start menu, select All Programs > SolidWorks Enterprise PDM > Database Server Configuration. - On Windows 8 and Windows Server 2012 or later, on the Apps screen, under SolidWorks Enterprise PDM, click Database Server Configuration. - 15.
+Enter the new SQL user login and password and click OK. - 16.
 Restart the SolidWorks Enterprise PDM Database Server service.